Happy to have you with us live from the Southern Command in sunny South Florida.

 She couldn't control a little bit.

-Never ceases to amaze me to learn how people make political judgments on the competence of elected lead.
+It ceases to amaze me to learn how people make political judgments on the competence of elected leaders.

-You you knew that she was gonna bomb because she couldn't control the grandkids in the house chamber.
+You knew that she was going to bomb because she couldn't control the grandkids in the House chamber.

 That's right.